 How much does the FAA Part 107 exam cost?

-The exam costs $150.
-If you fail the exam you have to pay $150 every time you take it, which is why it’s so important to study and know the material.
+The exam cost can range from $140 to $175.
+If you fail the exam you have to pay the fee again to take it, which is why it’s so important to study and know the material.

 How old do you have to be?

 Have to be at least 14 years old to take the FAA exam, but wait until your 16th birthday to fly a commercial drone.